AlexTereshenkov/dg-query/README.md

 This is useful when you use a build system that doesn't tolerate cycles and you want to get a list of all of them at once.

+### `components`
+Find [components](https://en.wikipedia.org/wiki/Component_(graph_theory)) in the dependency graph.
+This is useful when you want to find out how well your repository is separated in terms of independent modules or projects.

 ### `subgraph`
 Extract [subgraph](https://en.wikipedia.org/wiki/Glossary_of_graph_theory#subgraph) out of the dependency graph.
 This is useful when you want to visualize a subset of the dependency graph or study it closer.

 ### `metrics`
 Get dependency graph related metrics.
 A dependency graph (`--dg`) may be used, or a reverse dependency graph (`--rdg`) may be used, if you have one.